 2) Introduce an information Model for a Network Event as the datatype that can be exposed by an NEPA.
 The model may distinguish between Metric-Threshold Crossing events and Object-Status Change Events

 a.
-Metric Threshold Crossing events derived from a thresholds or a combination of multiple thresholds, i.e., the Metric Threshold Crossing events are the events captured when one or more metrics cross the one or more configured thresholds.
+Metric Threshold Crossing events derived from a threshold or a combination of multiple thresholds, i.e., the Metric Threshold Crossing events are the events captured when one or more metrics cross the one or more configured thresholds.
 The definition of the Metric Threshold Crossing events may reuse the threshold monitoring MnS defined in TS 28.550 as well as the related NRMs defined in TS 28.622 [13].
 Thereby, new parameters and metrics for which thresholds can be set may have to be defined.

 b.
 Object Status Change Events are the events captured when the status of a managed object instance changes be it due to internal processes within the MOI or due to external actors doing something on the MOI.